3 Reasons Why Your Startup Should Move From Heroku To AWS

-All these let you concentrate on iterating on your product without assigning a dedicated person to DevOps for a long period.
+All these let you concentrate on iterating on your product without assigning a dedicated person to DevOps for an extended period.

 Heroku is fine until your platform has to grow more dynamically.
 New business customers want to serve dozens of API calls every day.
 In such a case, scaling the dynamics becomes more costly.
 Hence, financially Heroku isn’t the right choice.

-In fact, pricing is not the only reason you should walk away from Heroku.
+Pricing is not the only reason you should walk away from Heroku.
 With Heroku, you might experience scaling issues.
 So, your platform might have trouble responding non-deterministically.
-Also, Heroku is quite poor when it comes to resource utilization.
+Also, Heroku is relatively poor when it comes to resource utilization.
 This is because its plans are strict regarding the machine’s resource structure.